 - Provision of feedback to the OECD in preparation of policy paper on the ‘OECD Best Practice Principles for the Governance of Regulators’ prepared by the Public Governance and Territorial Development Directorate –Regulatory Policy Committee GOV/RPC (2013) 7/REV (23 October 2013) available via the OECD website.

 Dr Georgosouli is interested in the regulation of risk and uncertainty and, through her research, she investigates how the law can help develop mechanisms that will make the financial system safer and thus more conducive to sustainable economic prosperity for all.
 She would be happy to supervise research on any of the issues that fall within her expertise and current research interests.

 Current PhD students

 - J. Kay Ramsay, ‘What measures should be taken to protect consumers against the dangers of Payday loans?
 Can lessons be learnt from other jurisdictions?’
-(2nd supervisor)
+(Joint supervision with S Perera).

 - 28 May 2015, NVCL Seminar Series, Paris ‘Enforcing Solvency II – Critical reflections on the role of the EIOPA (paper presenter).

 - 1 April 2015, ‘The EU system of bank resolution: Reflections on the role of the SRB and the EBA’ (public lecture at the Duke University Law School upon invitation).

 - 27 March 2015, ‘Addressing Member State implementation challenges within the EU bank resolution system’ (public lecture at the George Washington University Law School upon invitation).